-Bathrooms experience moist and humid conditions on a regular basis.
-Often, these areas are not ventilated as they should be, given the constant buildup of moisture in the air from running water from showers, baths and faucets.
-Homeowners have a number of repair options when considering what to do about ceiling cracks above the shower and in other areas of the bathroom.
+Bathrooms experience moist, humid conditions on a regular basis — sometimes multiple times daily, depending on how many people make up your household and what their habits are.
+Often, these areas are not ventilated as they should be, given the constant buildup of moisture in the air from running water and steam from showers, baths and sink faucets.

-Cracks can develop in ceilings due to a number of conditions.
-Normal settling of homes, for example, can produce cracks in ceilings in any area, but bathrooms are particularly susceptible to ceiling cracks, because the constant presence of moisture can soften drywall around plumbing fixtures and components.
 Weight loads above the bathroom shower area can increase this tendency to crack.
-When homeowners notice cracks in the ceiling of the shower, they should inspect water connections carefully to ensure that leaking pipes aren't contributing to the problem.
-Repair any small plumbing issues or call a plumbing contractor to prevent further damage.
+When you notice cracks in the ceiling above the shower, inspect the water connections carefully to ensure that leaking pipes aren't contributing to the problem.
+Repair any small plumbing issues yourself or call a plumbing contractor to prevent further damage.

 Repairing Small Cracks